 How to buy Celsius online

 This beginner’s guide introduces you to Celsius and the mechanics behind the platform.
-If you’re looking to learn more about its CEL token and find somewhere to buy it, we can help with that too.
+If you’re looking to learn more about its CEL token and find a trading platform to get some of your own, we can help with that too.

 Compare where to buy Celsius, and open an account

-You can buy coins straight away with any one of the brokers below.
-We’ve put together a list based on thorough analysis from our team of experts that can help you choose the best one.
-If you want more information before you buy, read on to get it.
+Any of these platforms are a good place to start.
+We’ve put together a list of the top options based on thorough analysis from our team of experts.
+If you want more information first, read on to get it.